 Tennis: Novak Djokovic, Serbia

-Eighteen-time Grand Slam winner Novak Djokovic is in the hunt for his second Olympic medal, and first gold, in his fourth appearance at the Games.
+Nineteen-time Grand Slam winner Novak Djokovic is in the hunt for his second Olympic medal, and first gold, in his fourth appearance at the Games.
 Currently ranked No. 1 in the world in men's tennis, he'll be hoping that this is the year he finally claims that elusive gold medal.
 The Serbian star recently said that if he could change one match in his career, it would be one of his Olympic losses.
 Off the court, Djokovic stirred up some controversy in early 2020 when he and Canadian Vasek Pospisil proposed a new breakaway men's players union that was not supported by many of the sport’s other big names.
+So far this year, he has won titles at the Australian Open and the French Open.

 Basketball: Rudy Gobert, France

-The Utah Jazz currently have one of the best records in the NBA, and star center Rudy Gobert is a key reason why.
+The Utah Jazz finished the regular season with the best records in the NBA, and star center Rudy Gobert was a key reason why.
 Averaging over 14 points and 13 rebounds per game to go along with nearly 3 blocks, the two-time All-Star has been a dominant defensive force down low.
-The Olympic basketball rosters are always dominated by talk of Team USA’s superstar squad, but Gobert should be one of the biggest names on international rosters, provided he competes in Tokyo.
-A deep playoff run from the Jazz could complicate things, but the eight-year NBA veteran stated in December that his goal is to play in the Olympics even if his team makes it to the NBA Finals.
+The Olympic basketball rosters are always dominated by talk of Team USA’s superstar squad, but Gobert will be one of the biggest names on international rosters.
 France, which won bronze at the 2019 FIBA World Cup, will be a medal contender in Tokyo but will first have to emerge from a group that also includes the United States.

 Golf: Rory McIlroy, Ireland